Skkuhodomo/Chat-GPT-Anecdote-Maker/README.md

 # ChatGPT Anecdote Maker

-This is a simple code that, when provided with a topic, allows you to receive a relevant anecdote from ChatGPT.
+This is a simple code that, when provided with a topic, gives you to anecdote from ChatGPT.
 ## Flow of my code 🦭

 <img